 Here are two more tips to keep the compassion flowing freely.

-- Pray for Charity-Again, I know that not everyone who reads this will believe in prayer, but if you do believe in prayer, this is my number one tip.
-In the Book of Mormon, there is a long description of the benefits of charity followed by the exhortation that we should "pray unto the Father with all the energy of heart, that ye may be filled with this love."
+- Pray for Charity-In the Book of Mormon, there is a long description of the benefits of charity followed by the exhortation that we should "pray unto the Father with all the energy of heart, that ye may be filled with this love."
 (Moroni 7:45-48) I truly believe that if we ask for charity in sincere prayer, we will receive it.